sohail979/KNote/Auth.md

 2. Validate fields:
    - Check syntax.
    - Ensure no missing or invalid data.
 3. Check if the username already exists in the database.
+(Checking if the User is an Admin)
 4. If a referral exists, verify that the referrer is a valid user.
 5. Create a new user account:
    - Store hashed password securely.